 Our team combed through thousands of customer reviews, interviewed company representatives, and spent months studying trends in the iBuying space.
 Our in-depth iBuyer reviews provide a fair and balanced view of the major companies in the industry.

 In general, we discovered that iBuyer companies focus on buying relatively new homes that are close to market-ready.
-These companies also aren’t available everywhere β so be sure to check which iBuyer companies are near you.
+These companies aren’t available in every real estate market — so be sure to check which iBuyer companies are near you.

-Of the three largest iBuyers, Offerpad came out as the best overall in our rankings.
-Offerpad’s relatively low service fees, positive customer reviews, and flexible closing date window make it one of the best options for home sellers.
+Of the two largest iBuyers, Offerpad is the best overall in our rankings.
+Offerpad’s relatively low iBuyer service fees, positive customer reviews, and flexible closing date make it one of the best options for home sellers.

 Offerpad is available in 25 metro areas across AL, AZ, CA, CO, FL, GA, IN, KS, MO, NV, NC, OH, SC, TN, TX.